Generative Modeling of Weights: Generalization or Memorization?: Evaluating Memorization in Weight Generation

 \paragraph{Model outputs}.
 To understand the behaviors of generated image classification models, we project each image dataset onto two principal components, and then visualize the models' decision boundaries.
 For HyperDiffusion, we reconstruct 3D shapes from the neural field models it generates.

-For each method, we randomly select three generated checkpoints (additional examples in Appendices~\ref{appendix:model_outputs} and~\ref{appendix:model_outputs_percentile}) and identify their nearest training checkpoints in weight space using the $L_2$ metric, as in Section~\ref{sec:parameter_space}.
+For each method, we randomly select three generated checkpoints (additional examples in Appendices~\ref{appendix:model_outputs} and~\ref{appendix:model_outputs_percentile}) and identify their nearest training checkpoints in weight space under $L_2$ distance, as in Section~\ref{sec:parameter_space}.
 Figure~\ref{fig:qualitative_behaviors} presents the corresponding decision boundaries or 3D shapes.
 We find that generated models and their nearest training models produce highly similar predictions in image classification, as indicated by the nearly identical decision regions across all class labels.
 Similarly, the neural field models generated by HyperDiffusion also reconstruct to nearly identical 3D shapes as training ones, with visible differences only in minor details (\eg, the edges of the airplane wings).

 \paragraph{Metric for novelty}.
 For generated weights to represent generalization, they need to behave sufficiently differently from training weights while maintaining high performance.
 To quantify the novelty of a generated classification model checkpoint, we adopt the model similarity metric from \citet{wang2024neural}, which measures the Intersection over Union (IoU) of incorrect test set predictions between two model checkpoints.
 The formal definition of this metric is in Appendix~\ref{appendix:similarity_metric}.
-We explore an alternative similarity metric based on the percentage of predictions that two models agree on in Appendix~\ref{appendix:pred_overlaps}.
+We explore an alternative similarity metric based on the percentage of prediction overlaps in Appendix~\ref{appendix:pred_overlaps}.

 To assess a checkpoint’s novelty, we compute its similarity with each training checkpoint and take the \textit{maximum similarity}.
 A lower \textit{maximum similarity} value indicates greater novelty, as it means the generated model’s classification prediction error patterns differ more from all training models.